 At some point you’re going to have to share important documents between family members or even legal counsel.
-This is especially true if you're caring for a loved one or trying to manage your own affairs remotely.
+This is especially true if you're caring for a loved one or trying to manage legal documents for aging parents and your own affairs remotely.
 But emailing important personal information or sensitive financial data can leave you vulnerable to hackers.
 Luckily, you can protect your sensitive online information with a little preparation and a few easy to use (and easy to setup!) tools.

 Here’s a simple guide to email security, what it is, how it works, and a few easy ways you can beef up your email protection and protect the inbox of your less tech savvy loved ones to make sure important data stays where it belongs.